hackersanddesigners/Emoji-Proxies-Ghost-Messengers/Code/MQTT_servo/readme.md

 # MQTT Servo

+*For this example you need to install the ServoESP32 library!*

 A servo is a motor that can be controlled to rotate from 0 to 180 degrees and anywhere in between.
 The message send from the live streaming platform controls the servo.

 The ESP32 module connects to the MQTT server (topic hmm-inc) and waits for the command: